-Warner’s regulars appear as themselves: Peter Lorre (Mad Love), Sydney Greenstreet (The Maltese Falcon), Alan Hale (The Sea Hawk), Paul Henreid (Now, Voyager), Ida Lupino (The Hard Way), Eleanor Parker (Caged), S.Z.
-Sakall (Romance on the High Seas), Zachary Scott (Mildred Pierce), Alexis Smith (Gentleman Jim), Barbara Stanwyck (The Gay Sisters), Jane Wyman (Night and Day), Joan Crawford (Flamingo Road), and, of course, Davis and Garfield (Humoresque).
-Look closely for Dorothy Malone (The Big Sleep).
+The incredible cast includes comedians Joe E. Brown (Some Like it Hot), Jack Benny (To Be or Not to Be) and Eddie Cantor (Kid Millions).
+Warners’ regulars appear as themselves: Peter Lorre (Disney’s 20,000 Leagues Under the Sea), Sydney Greenstreet (The Maltese Falcon), Alan Hale (The Sea Hawk), Paul Henreid (Now, Voyager), Ida Lupino (The Hard Way), Eleanor Parker (Caged), S.Z.
+Sakall (Romance on the High Seas), Zachary Scott (Mildred Pierce), Alexis Smith (Gentleman Jim), Barbara Stanwyck (Stella Dallas), Jane Wyman (Night and Day), Joan Crawford (Flamingo Road), and, of course, Davis and Garfield (Body and Soul).

-Actual pictures of the Canteen
+Actual photo of the Canteen

 Conclusions & Final Thoughts:

-Hollywood Canteen is never boring — stargazing can be a lot of fun!
+Hollywood Canteen is silly but never boring — stargazing can be a lot of fun!
 The film also serves as a fascinating document of Hollywood’s role in the war effort.
 In 1980, Davis was awarded the Distinguished Civilian Service Medal, the Defense Department’s highest civilian award, for creating the Canteen.
 B&W, 124 minutes, Not Rated.